jessedoyle/coffee-script/README.md

 ## Configuration

-You can use a alternate CoffeeScript compiler version by setting the `COFFEESCRIPT_SOURCE_PATH` environment variable:
+You can use an alternate CoffeeScript compiler version by setting the `COFFEESCRIPT_SOURCE_PATH` environment variable:

 ```bash
 export COFFEESCRIPT_SOURCE_PATH=/my/custom/path/coffee-script.js